|Pvt. Vendel J. Trinka Jr.

 Pvt.
 Vendel J. Trinka Jr. was born on May 25, 1919, in

-child of four children.
-His parents were
+children.
+His parents were Hungarian immigrants,

 Marathon County, Wisconsin.

 Vendel was inducted in the U.S. Army on April 7, 1941, and sent to Fort Knox, Kentucky, for basic training.
 He was assigned to A Company, 192nd Tank Battalion during basic training.
 The company had been a Wisconsin National Guard Tank Company so the Army filled out the company with men from Wisconsin.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.